 6. How long your personal data is kept

-Patient records are stored securely and are retained only for so long as is necessary to complete our work, including follow up analysis, which is usually no more than one yearafter completion of an Independent Adjudicator’s decision.
-Thereafter records are either destroyed securely or are returned to the healthcare provider.
+Patient records are stored securely and are retained only for so long as is necessary to complete our work, including follow up analysis, which is usually no more than two years after completion of an Independent Adjudicator’s decision.
+Thereafter records are either destroyed securely or in some instances returned to the healthcare provider.

 ISCAS considers its relationship with individuals involved in the independent healthcare sector to be life-long.
 This means that we will retain your details until such time that you tell us that you no longer wish us to keep in touch.
 In this instance your data will in most part be deleted, though, we are nonetheless likely to retain some of your details (not least to ensure that no more communications are sent to that particular address, email or telephone number).